AnnikaStein/OpenNano/README.md

 export CMS_PATH=/home/um106329/BMBF_AISafety/OpenDataAISafety/CMS/CMSSW_10_6_30/src
 scram b -j 18
 ```
-(kudos to https://twiki.cern.ch/twiki/bin/view/Main/RobinGitlabCICMSSW which is a similar use case)
+(kudos to https://twiki.cern.ch/twiki/bin/view/Main/RobinGitlabCICMSSW which is a similar use case).
+Of course you need to modify these paths for your own filesystem.

 ### Conda-Setup
 No conda setup yet?
 Then do